MeteoSwiss-APN/devops/CodeDev.rst

 .. code-block:: bash

-  spack dev-build $(COSMO_SPEC)
+  spack dev-build -i ${COSMO_SPEC}

 Compile cosmo against a modified version of the dycore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In this section we show how to compile a version of COSMO where the C++ dycore has been modified or the version and variant configuration has not been installed by jenkins.
-First we need to compile the local version of the dycore being develop.
+First we need to compile the local version of the dycore.
 Follow the steps in :ref:`Compile and Test a Local C++ dycore`.
-Assuming the `DYCORE_SPEC` has already been set, get determine the hash of the spack dycore installation
+Assuming the `DYCORE_SPEC` has already been set, we determine the hash of the spack dycore installation

 .. code-block:: bash

   DYCORE_HASH=$(spack find --format "{hash}" ${DYCORE_SPEC})

-We set the COSMO spec
+Then we set the COSMO spec

 .. code-block:: bash